-MUSC 020 Choir 1.0 Unit
+MUSC 020 Choir

-Prerequisite: Ability to sing in a choir.
+Course Advisory: Ability to sing in a choir.
 Students must demonstrate an adequate level or proficiency to participate and perform with the choir.

 A performing mixed choir (S.A.T.B.) that studies and performs a variety of a cappella and accompanied choral literature.
 This course teaches fundamentals of reading choral music, using examples from choral literature.
-Attendance at public performances required.
+Attendance at and involvement in public performances required.
 Field trips may be required.
 Repeatable 3 times.

-MUSC 021 Chorus 1.0 Unit
+MUSC 021 Chorus

-Prerequisite : Students must demonstrate an adequate level of vocal proficiency to participate in and perform with the Chorus.
-Audition
+Prerequisite: Students must demonstrate an adequate level of vocal proficiency to participate in and perform with the Chorus.
+Audition required.